RameshDM86/SCTPCICD_Endless/README.md

 # Coaching - Building and Automating a Dockerized Python Web Application using Trunk Based Development
+#Ramesh Push this

 Creating a feature-flagged Python web application and deploying it through a pipeline involves multiple stages, including writing the application, integrating the feature flag, and setting up a CI/CD pipeline for deployment.